paleobot/pbot-dev/Field definitions/OTU fields.md

 * dwc:
 * Info: The reference for the establishment of the OTU.
 For a taxon that has been described in existing literature, the reference would be the primary citation as well as any citations to published revisions.
 For un-published taxa, the reference should be to the person or group that has generated the OTU (e.g., an internal reference).

+## Accordion called "Specimens & Preservations" with the following (up to End Accordion line)

 ### Exemplar specimen*:
 * Entry type: Search Specimen Nodes.
 Only allowed to select one.
 * Consideration: Currently this just defines the "holotype/exemplar" specimen.
 On the specimen node, this relates to the “Exemplar specimen type” field, where a specimen can be a ‘holotype/exemplar’ or ‘other type specimen’.
 We need to coordinate these somehow, not sure the best way to do it.